tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 This tutorial shows you how to configure and run distributed reinforcement learning with Minecraft RL framework, Project Malmo.

+<ins>Table of Contents</ins>

 - Prerequisites
 - Run Training on Single Machine (Test)
 - Run Training on Manually Configured Cluster (Multiple Machines)
+- Run Training on Ray Autoscaler for Azure

 ## Prerequisites